-If you're not a coffee drinker in general and/or you're more susceptible to the negative effects of caffeine.
+If you're not a coffee drinker in general and/or you're more susceptible to the negative effects of caffeine, skip it.
 To put it differently, if you drink a cup of coffee every now and then only to feel slightly anxious or shaky, it will probably do the same thing even if you're drinking it before a workout.

 "Coffee is indeed a double edged sword and can be way too powerful for some," Thomas explains.
 "I'd suggest experimenting with a single espresso shot and have it over ice then add water to it to dilute it as opposed to a large bold cup of coffee that has been brewing in a percolator for an extended period of time."